hertogp/ngauge/README.md

 ## WIP

-`ngauge` is a cli tool to take snapshots of various types of connectivity to remote hosts by testing them through different scenarios.
+`ngauge` is a cli tool to run various types of connectivity tests to remote hosts concurrently.

 The idea is to have `X` types of tests, each running `Y` instances concurrently to test `Z` destinations.
 A destination can be either a hostname, an IP